EdgeGallery/community/Security WG/Secure Design/Security Design Guide EN.md

 Test steps：
 1. Examine the code and confirm random number generator is used.

+4.6 Reusing a Nonce, Key Pair in Encryption is prohibited.
+**Notice**: Nonces should be used for the present occasion and only once.
+Use techniques such as requiring incrementing, time based and/or challenge response to assure uniqueness of nonces.
+(This rule will take effect in R1.0*)

 ## 5. DOS Attack

 5.1 Anti-automation must be in place to prevent breached credential testing, brute forcing, and account lockout attacks.